apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 ----------

-## Step 2: Install the MapR Drill ODBC Driver
+## Step 2: Install the Drill ODBC Driver

 1. Double-click the installer from the location where you downloaded it.
 2. Click **Next.**